-• Bydureon is a once-weekly injectable medication used to improve blood sugar control in adults with type 2 diabetes.
+Bydureon (exenatide extended-release) is a once-weekly injectable medication used to help improve blood sugar control in adults with type 2 diabetes.

-• Proper injection technique and timing are crucial for effectiveness and minimizing side effects.
+Proper injection technique and consistent timing are important to ensure the medication works effectively and to help reduce side effects.

-• If a dose is missed, take it as soon as possible within 3 days; otherwise, skip and resume the regular schedule.
+If you miss a dose, take it as soon as possible within 3 days of the missed dose.
+If more than 3 days have passed, skip the missed dose and take the next one on your regular schedule.

 Understanding Bydureon Uses and Dosages